nopnop2002/OrangePi-ZERO-FAN-HAT/README.md

 ![fan-hat-8](https://user-images.githubusercontent.com/6020549/30236884-e9c0f644-955f-11e7-8b4c-6276a1f41309.JPG)

-There is a metal spacer for radiation in all boards.
+A metal spacer for cooling is being installed in all boards.